How do I find a good technician?

-This is an excellent question and one I am asked more often than almost any other.
+This is a question I am asked more often than almost any other by folks who don’t live in Western Australia.

-• Find out who’s busy and recommended by other reliable sources like premium retailers
+• Find out who’s busy and recommended by other reliable sources, like good retailers.

-• Look for the best technicians rather than the lowest rates
+• Look for the best technicians rather than the lowest rates, because you get what you pay for.

-• Look at reviews and read the bad ones and responses to them
+• Look at reviews, read the good and bad ones, and the responses to them.

-• Avoid recappers; recapping rarely fixes anything; problem-solving is the key
+• Avoid recappers; recapping rarely fixes things, and problem-solving is key.

-• Remember: there are no miracles, only skilled people doing good work
+• Remember, there are no miracles, only skilled people doing great work; everything else is hot air.

 Ask Retailers

-Good retailers use technicians they know they can rely on.
+Good retailers use technicians they can rely on and who do good work.
 Experienced staff will be able to recommend someone who can assist you or perhaps even arrange the repair through their store.
+Shonky retailers use shonky repairers.

-Keep in mind that retailers usually add on a charge for dealing with and arranging such work, and this will be additional to the raw repair cost charged by the technician.
+Keep in mind that retailers add a charge for dealing with and arranging such work.
+This is quite reasonable, given that it takes a real person time to book in and arrange a repair job, and this will be an addition to the raw repair cost charged by the technician.

 Other Considerations